cpietsch/harvest/README.md

 # Harvest

-> Zec cash mining dashboard for the harvest project using nanopool.org.

 > This is the [endpoint](https://cpietsch.github.io/harvest/#/) of the realtime visualization for Julian Olivers [HARVEST](https://julianoliver.com/output/harvest) installation.
+Using ZEC (zash) nanopool.org and cryptocompare.com API.

 ### View #1